Frequently Asked Questions

 finish.
 We only supply concrete aggregate to be utilised

 in a polished finish for large house slabs.
-Call to discuss
+Please call to discuss

 What is an expansion joint and when should they be used?